 Delegate Conference Fee: \$175.00

 Adult Conference Fee: \$25.00

++ ·

-Hotel Cost per room: \$500.00
+Hotel Cost per room:

-This per room cost covers both nights in the hotel.
-All rooms sleep 3-4 students, and many rooms sleep 6.
+(This per room cost covers both nights in the hotel.
+We recommend putting 4 students per room.
+You may put up to 6 students in a room, but we (and the hotel) cannot guarantee double beds and a sleeper sofa.
 Your school's total occupancy will determine how you divide this cost among your students.
 Therefore, the total cost to students for the conference will likely vary from school to school.
 Bottom line, if you tell us you need 10 rooms, we need \$4500 from you to pay for those rooms.
 Divvy it up however you like, just be aware that your school will be responsible for payment for the total number of rooms you request.

-Please do not forget to include rooms needed for Trip Directors and chaperones.
+Please do not forget to factor in rooms for advisors.)

-MODEL UNITED NATIONS A Tennessee YMCA Center for Civic Engagement Program Embassy Suites Murfreesboro
+Tennessee YMCA MODEL UNITED NATIONS

+A Tennessee YMCA Center for Civic Engagement Program

+Embassy Suites Murfreesboro

-SAMPLE CONFERENCE AGENDA
+CONFERENCE AGENDA